maxxam1/1.hello-world/README.md

-# hello-world
+# first repository hello-world
-hello world program repository
+1st repository, hello world program repository

 Hi I'm a programmer.
 How are you?